top of page

 CAT acronym.png

 Attention – do they look relaxed?
-Are they enjoying the interaction- are you looking for signs they’ve had enough?
+Are they enjoying the fuss- are you looking for signs they’ve had enough?
 By following the 3 second rule (see below), you give them regular opportunities to move away or end the interaction peacefully.

 Touch zones - keeping to the green zones, unless the cat is clearly offering other zones.